k9w/instructions/containerOpenbsdChroot.md

 ```

 Uncompress the tar'ed gzip'ed sets into your chroot directory,
-/build/b0 in my case with the following tar(1) flags.
+/build/b0 in my case, with the following tar(1) flags.

 `-C` - Specify the destination directory.